This Is How Infrastructure Week Might Finally End (in the Senate, at Least)

 But that transformation began on Sunday, when what was once just a BIF became a BIB—a bipartisan infrastructure bill.
 After the text of the BIB was released on Sunday night, all 2,702 pages of it, Senate Majority Leader Chuck Schumer had to file a substitute amendment replacing the shell’s language with the Senate’s.
 (It may be worth mentioning here that the origination clause of the Constitution requires that all bills raising or appropriating money originate in the House.
 A substitute amendment sidesteps that provision, maintaining the House bill number but using the Senate’s language.)

-“I believe our colleague’s draft text provides a good and important jumping-off point to what needs to be a robust and bipartisan process out here on the floor,” McConnell said.
-On Tuesday, he warned Schumer not to limit the amendment process.
-“My best advice to the majority leader would be that slow and steady wins the race,” McConnell said.
+The Senate had a planned recess that was supposed to begin at the end of this week, but between the infrastructure votes and a funeral for former Senator Mike Enzi on Friday, which several senators are expected to attend, that break will not begin on time.

-The Senate has a planned recess that was supposed to begin at the end of this week, but between the infrastructure votes and a funeral for former Senator Mike Enzi on Friday, which several senators are expected to attend, it’s unlikely that break will actually begin on time.
+After a full day of haggling over amendments without any votes, Schumer opted to speed along the process and limit debate by filing cloture on both the substitute amendment and the underlying bill late on Thursday evening.
+Friday is considered an intervening day allowing cloture to “ripen,” like the world’s most boring fruit.
+(This also provides the time to allow senators to travel to Wyoming on Friday for Enzi’s funeral.)

-But Schumer may want to speed along the process and limit debate by filing cloture on both the substitute amendment and the underlying bill.
-This would be followed by an intervening day allowing cloture to “ripen,” like the world’s most boring fruit.
+“We have been trying to vote on amendments all day but have encountered numerous objections from the other side,” Schumer said in a speech on the Senate floor shortly before midnight on Thursday.
+“However, we very much want to finish important bill, so we will reconvene Saturday at noon to vote on cloture, and then we will follow the regular order to finish the bill.”

 (Author provides a pause here for the reader to pop some ibuprofen for that growing headache caused by having to think about the tortuous particulars of Senate procedure.)

 Now it’s time for the Senate to hold yet another cloture vote, this time on the underlying bill.
 Let’s say that passes with 60-plus votes.
-The Senate may not use all of the allotted 30 hours of debate, but it will likely age us psychologically by an immeasurable amount anyway.
+The Senate may not use all of the allotted 30 hours of debate, but the whole process of passing this bill will likely age us psychologically by an immeasurable amount anyway.
 Then the Senate votes on the adoption of the underlying bill as an amendment, which—ta-da!—would constitute the final passage of the bill.
-Between the remaining amendment votes and the upcoming cloture votes, that means that there will still be a few days before final passage, which could happen sometime this weekend at the earliest.

 But the infrastructure train will not have fully left the station—the Senate must now take the first steps for passing a separate “reconciliation” bill.
 You see, Schumer has insisted on a two-track strategy to pass much of Biden’s economic agenda.
 The first track is this bipartisan infrastructure bill; the second is a massive bill that includes Democrats’ remaining priorities, such as health care, childcare, immigration, and additional provisions related to climate change.